sensu/sensu-docs-legacy/source/docs/0.22/clients.md

 ## What are Sensu clients? {#what-are-sensu-clients}

-Sensu clients are [monitoring agents](architecture#monitoring-agent), which are installaed and run on every system (e.g. server, container, etc) that needs to be monitored.
+Sensu clients are [monitoring agents](architecture#monitoring-agent), which are installed and run on every system (e.g. server, container, etc) that needs to be monitored.
 The client is responsible for registering the system with Sensu, sending client [keepalive](#client-keepalives) messages (the Sensu heartbeat mechanism), and executing monitoring checks.
 Each client is a member of one or